 3 steps to take to avoid sugar migraine episodes

 First, know the signs of hypoglycemia aside from headache such as shakiness, sweating, confusion and hunger.
 You may only recognize the sugar headache, but that should be reported to your doctor.
-He/she will ask you more questions and determine if further testing needs to be done to figure out if you blood sugar is stable and if something else should be done.
+He/she will ask you more questions and determine if further testing needs to be done to figure out if your blood sugar is stable and if something else should be done.

 Second, pay attention to the types of foods in your meals and snacks and make sure that if you have a sugary food, you pair it with a good protein, fat and/or fiber source.
 Protein, fat and fiber slow the digestion and absorption of sugar into the blood stream.
 So, if you have a sweet tooth and enjoy candy as an afternoon snack, consider switching to honey-roasted nuts.